Native American and Indigenous Studies Initiative

 Lukas Rieppel recently began a new project about the deep history of the 1868 Treaty Lands.
 Working with Native collaborators on the Pine Ridge Reservation, he is researching traditional knowledge about fossils and other features of the region's natural landscape (especially Makosica, the White River Badlands).
 In addition, he is also documenting the role played by Earth sciences in colonizing of the northern Great Plains.
 His courses primarily focus on the history of science, the history of capitalism, and science and technology studies.

-• Patricia Rubertone Headshot
+• Patricia Headshot

 Patricia Rubertone